 What Rental Investors Should Know About Narragansett Regulations

 For investors considering rental property in Narragansett, performance is only part of the equation.
+Understanding how properties actually perform is just as important, which I break down further in Investing in Narragansett Rentals: What Performance Really Looks Like.
 Town and state regulations , along with associated costs, can meaningfully affect the bottom line, and they’re an area where I encourage buyers to stay current.

 Narragansett requires all rental properties to be registered with the town.
 As of 2025, the annual registration fee is $120 per unit.
 The town has also discussed additional short-term rental ordinances that may introduce inspections and added fees in the future.
 Because these requirements continue to evolve, it’s important for owners to monitor changes rather than relying on outdated assumptions.